 Prerequisites: TCT 144.
-An in

-Description: An introduction to the techniques, principles, and terminology of Data Communications will be presented.
+Description: An introduction to the techniques, principles, and terminology of that a Communications will be presented.

 Public and private networks will be examined.
 Data communication equipment, multiplexing, and interactive learning demonstrations will be employed.
 Laboratory exercises will be required.
 Laboratory fee applies.
+SUNY GEN ED-n/a; NCC GEN ED-n/a